Biomass

 Form of Energy: Chemical

 Biomass is a semi-renewable energy resource that comes from plants and animals.
-We categorize this resource as semi-renewable because it has to be carefully managed to ensure we are not using it faster than it can be replenished.
-Biomass contains stored chemical energy from the sun that is produced by plants through photosynthesis.
+We categorize this resource as semi-renewable because it must be carefully managed to ensure we are not using it faster than it can be replenished.
+Biomass contains stored chemical energy from the sun that plant produce through photosynthesis.
 Biomass can be burned directly for heat or converted to liquid and gaseous fuels through various processes.
 Liquid biofuels and biogas are energy carriers, or currencies, that are easier to use, transport, and store.

-In contrast, the International Energy Agency labels “modern bioenergy” as commercial biomass that provides heat and electricity in homes, businesses, and industry, as well as liquid fuels for transportation.
-Modern bioenergy accounts for ~6% of total end-use energy consumed worldwide.
+- Commercial biomass (or modern bioenergy) is bought and sold and provides heat and electricity in homes, businesses, and industry, as well as liquid fuels for transportation.
+Commercial biomass accounts for ~6% of total end-use energy consumed worldwide.

 - Solid Biomass (energy resource)—woody material, crops, municipal solid waste (MSW), and animal and agricultural waste that can be directly burned to produce heat or to generate electricity.

-- Liquid Biofuels (energy currency)—primarily ethanol and biodiesel—come from processing plant matter or waste such as cooking oil into substitutes for traditional vehicle fuels, including gasoline for automobiles, diesel for trucks and ships, and jet fuel for planes (see our Gasoline, Diesel, Jet Fuel, etc. page for more information).
+- Liquid Biofuels (energy currency)—primarily ethanol, biodiesel, and renewable diesel—come from processing plant matter or waste such as cooking oil into substitutes for or additives to traditional vehicle fuels, including gasoline for automobiles, diesel for trucks and ships, and jet fuel for planes (see our Gasoline, Diesel, Jet Fuel, etc. and Biofuels pages for more information).

-Note: The data in the charts below does not include traditional biomass.
+Note: The data in the charts below do not include traditional biomass.

 Energy Mix